earlgreyness/knowledge/ubuntu.md

+# Shell (Bash)

+## How to run command directly, but not its alias

+You should prefix the command with the backslash symbol `\`.
+For instance:

+    \ls

+## Why do some python scripts begin with #!/usr/bin/env python?

+If you have several versions of Python installed, `/usr/bin/env` will ensure the interpreter used is the first one on your environment's `$PATH`.

 # Disk usage

 Best tool so far is `ncdu`.
 Run it from any directory and see detailed usage info by subdirectories.